Logiqx/gps-details/docs/devices/coros/firmware/README.md

 - **May - Jun 2024** - 3.04xx.0 - smoothing issues on APEX 2 / APEX 2 Pro / VERTIX 2, reminiscent of Garmin watches in 2022.
 - **Jul - Aug 2024** - 3.05xx.0 - speedsurfing behaves much like windsurfing, which is non-doppler and prone to errors / spikes.
 - **Sep - Nov 2024** - 3.0708.0 - fixes the May to Aug issues on the APEX 2 and APEX 2 Pro, but it breaks the VERTIX 2 + 2S.
+- **Jan 2025** - 3.0808.0 - confirmed as working on the APEX 2 Pro and VERTIX 2.
+Assumed working for the APEX 2 and VERTIX 2S.